ash/raku-course/essentials/strings/index.md

 {% include menu.html %}

 Let’s talk about strings.
-We already used strings in a number of previous programs.
+We already used strings in the previous programs.
 All of them are also called string literals.
 A string literal is some text in quotes:

 ```raku
 say 'I am a string literal';